TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.common.cannotconnect/compute-cantconnectresetpassword-windows.md

 # I need to reset my password

-4 out of 5 customers resolved their VM connectivity issue using the below steps.<br>
+4 out of 5 customers resolved their VM reset password issue using the below steps.<br>

 ## **Recommended Steps**